August 27th, 2017 •

 Essential oils have been used for centuries by many cultures around the world.
 Their uses varied from Ancient Egypt to the Indian Ayurvedic medicinal system to the modern day massage table, for medicinal and health purposes.
 Modern day scientific studies into essential oils indeed seem to back up their historical claims and healing powers.

-That shouldn’t come as a suprise though.
+That shouldn’t come as a surprise though.
 When we inhale the fragrance of an essential oil it goes via the smell receptors in our nose straight into the limbic system of our brain.
 This area of the brain controls heart rate, blood pressure, memory (now you know why scents can bring back memories and situations), breathing, stress levels and sexual arousal.
 So it’s not a coincidence that essential oils can have positive physiological and psychological effects.
 They may be very helpful in reducing stress and alleviating symptoms from adrenal fatigue.
+That is why we find the best essential oils for adrenal fatigue.

 Of course, there are hundreds of different essential oils, with each having unique benefits for your health and wellbeing.
 The below listed 7 herbal essential oils are famous for their calming effects on the user and they are a wonderful choice for anyone that is suffering from adrenal fatigue or chronic stress.